-SVCN is on an intentional journey to build the values of race equity, diversity, and inclusion into our agency's operations, and shape how SVCN can be a champion for race equity, diversity, and inclusion as values for the nonprofit sector, and support CBOs on their own race equity journeys.
+SVCN is on an intentional journey to build the values of racial equity, diversity, and inclusion into our agency's operations, shape how SVCN can be a champion for race equity, diversity, and inclusion as values for the nonprofit sector, and support CBOs on their own racial equity journeys.

 Our Understanding of Equity Terms

 Recognizing all the ways in which people differ, as individuals and as groups of people.
 Diversity includes race, ethnicity, gender, age, national origin, religion, disability, sexual orientation, socioeconomic status, education, marital status, language, physical appearance, and other ways in which people identify themselves.
 Individuals affiliate with multiple identities.

 The fair treatment, access, opportunities, and advancement for all people.
 Improving equity requires increasing fairness within procedures and process of institutions or systems, and distribution of resources—both inside the organization and externally when engaging our diverse community of people and organizations.

 The ongoing practice of creating environments in which any individual or group can feel welcomed, supported, valued, and respected, and given the opportunity to fully participate.
 Working toward inclusion requires our own recognition of ways in which we are engaging in implicit biases and microaggressions toward others, in order to address and eliminate them, thus removing barriers for others to feel included.*